spine-tools/SpineOpt.jl/docs/src/tutorial/capacity_planning.md

 Multi-year investments refer to making investment decisions at different points in time, such that a pathway of investments can be modeled.
 This is particularly useful when long-term scenarios are modeled, but modeling each year is not practical.
 Or in a business case, investment decisions are supposed to be made in different years which has an impact on the cash flow.

 In this tutorial, we consider two investment points, at the start of the modeling horizon (2030), and 5 years later (2035).
-Operation is assumed to be monthly, but only in 2030 and 2035.
+Operation is assumed to be every 4 months, but only in 2030 and 2035.
 In other words, we only model 2030 and 2035 as milestone years for the pathway 2030 - 2035.

 To make this work, some adjustments are needed to:
 + the temporal structure,